No items found.

 At the heart of your video editing setup is your laptop or computer.
 Ideally, you’ll have a high-powered computer that can handle intensive editing sessions with no problem.

 Depending on your budget, you may want to stick with your existing computer or invest in a new one.
-If you’re on the market for a new laptop or PC, here’s a quick look at some key considerations:
+If you’re in the market for a new laptop or PC, here’s a quick look at some key considerations:

 • CPU (Central Processing Unit) relates to your computer’s processing speed, in other words, how fast it can complete tasks and processes.
 Computers with high-speed and multi-core processors work faster.